 Problem 2 – Targeted reburning

-Here’s the other problem burn.
-This one has several problems going on.
+Here’s another problem burn that has several issues.
 First there is a dark burn spot on the upper right, a very pale streak in the middle, and the bottom of the burn area has an overall lighter color than the top.

-Again, I’ve marked the problem areas with yellow arrows.
+I’ve marked the problem areas with yellow arrows.
+I have two options with this patch of color.

 Now I’m going to start doing a targeted re-burning.
 This means I’m only re-burning over specific areas instead of the entire patch.